kkrt-labs/kakarot-ssj/docs/general/execution_context.md

 # Kakarot's Execution Context

 The execution context is the environment in which the EVM bytecode code is executed.
+It contains information such as the bytecode being currently executed, the value of the program counter, the gas limit, etc.

 It is modeled through the ExecutionContext struct, which contains the following fields

 > Note: the
 > [actual implementation of the execution context](https://github.com/kkrt-labs/kakarot-ssj/blob/main/crates/evm/src/context.cairo#L163)